mpresill/HCMN/README.md

 - before plotting the root files can be merged with the script "hadd.sh"
 ### How to run Rootplizer:
    1. make list of all ntuples to be converted into root files with "makelist*.sh"
+   1. to export Muon SFs from JSON files use "SF_maker.py"
    1. export voms certificate: voms-proxy-init --voms cms --valid 192:00 --out ~/proxy
    1. run "submission_macro.sh" to submit jobs to condor (specify eos path etc etc) (check job status with condor_q)
    1. to resubmit failed jobs: ./submission_macro.sh resubmit